It is around 11pm, and I am inching towards a project deadline for a client.

 Automation helped me as well when things in my local environment fell apart (e.g. electricity failure, sick child, escaped goats), and the past three months have been an amazing proof of concept for business automation.

 Does everything go to plan?
-No. I have forgotten to change my calendar settings when I cross time zones, and had to apologise to a client for missing a meeting.
+No. I have forgotten to change my calendar settings when I cross time zones, and had to apologize to a client for missing a meeting.
 It is theoretically possible for an app I use to have down time, but this hasn’t happened yet.
 And of course, there is the internet — the terribly slow, sketchy internet (which, by the way, is much faster in city areas here).

 On the balance of it, I am not sure I could have done this trip without the systems I have in place to stay ahead of time differences, reduce the need for human intervention in repetitive tasks, and to have every bit of information I need at hand, no matter where I am.